collocations.org

 the constitutional implications of a royal divorce

-cost, health, policy, resource, safety, security, tax
+cost, health, policy, resource (esp.
+BrE), safety, security, tax

-VERB + IMPLICATION
+VERB + implication

 carry, have